shuailab/personal/students.md

 ---

 **For perspective students**

-If you didn't hear back from me about your inquiry - I apologize but I may not have time to reply to all the inquiry emails - please follow the application process of our department and send in a full application package.
-The committee will review your application and create a short list for skype interview.
+If you didn't hear back from me about your inquiry --- I apologize but I may not have time to reply to all the inquiry emails --- please follow the application process of our department and send in a full application package.
+A committee will review your application and create a short list for skype interview.
 After the interview, please feel free to contact me if you'd like to work with me.
 Thanks.

 **PhD students (current)**